Project Update:

 What’s the difference between a National Register Historic District and a City Preservation District?

 A City Preservation District is a part of the City of Rochester’s Zoning Code.
-Alterations to the exterior of properties within a Preservation District require a Certificate of Appropriateness.
+Alterations to the exterior or site of properties within a Preservation District require a Certificate of Appropriateness.
 Demolition is prohibited.
 National Register districts offer no protections or restrictions when private money is being used.
+Note: most properties within the Cobb’s Hill Neighborhood are included in the City of Rochester’s Designated Buildings of Historic Value list.
+This list is based on a 1986 survey, and updated in 2000, undertaken by the City.
+Inclusion on this list does include some oversight of exterior alterations.
+It is the responsibility of the property owner to work directly with the City of Rochester’s Planning Commission to ensure appropriate review and approval is granted prior to undertaking work.

 Who qualifies for the NYS Historic Homeowners Tax Credit program?

-Owner occupied homes located in a qualifying census tract (all of the City of Rochester is in a qualifying tract) and a National Register historic district.
+Owner occupied homes located in a qualifying census tract (all of the City of Rochester is in a qualifying tract) and a State or National Register historic district.

 What type of work qualifies for tax credits?

-Kitchens & bath remodels, porch repairs, paint, HVAC, window repairs, floor refinishing, etc. Landscaping and garages/carriage houses, and appliances do not qualify.
+Kitchens & bath remodels, porch repairs, paint, HVAC, window repairs, floor refinishing, plumbing, electrical, etc. Sitework/landscaping, detached garages and carriage houses, tools, and appliances do not qualify.
+(Learn more at the link below).

 How do I apply for tax credits?

-Before beginning any work, complete an application detailing your proposed work.
+Before beginning any work, complete the Part 1 / Part 2 application detailing your proposed work.
 Submit to the State Historic Preservation Office.
+You must receive approval prior to starting work for expenses to be eligible for the credit.

 Still have QUESTIONS?
-Contact Megan Klem at mklem@landmarksociety.org.
+Contact Megan Hillyard, Director of Preservation Services, at mhillyard@landmarksociety.org.

 >>Click here to learn more about the NYS Historic Homeowners Tax Credit program